What is Cash Out Betting?

 The offer to cash out is one of the newer sportsbook features, and accepting is entirely up to the bettor.
 However, if the bettor does accept, there is no reversing that decision; the rest of the wager is over regardless of how it finishes.

-The offer is usually on the table right away before the event even starts.
-When the wager hasn’t begun, some sportsbooks will offer an option to cash out for the exact amount of the original stake.
+The offer is usually on the table right away before the event starts.
+When the bet hasn’t begun, some sportsbooks will offer an option to cash out for the exact amount of the original stake.
 In that case, no harm, no foul.

 But in the common event of odds changing after the original bet is placed, the settlement that the sportsbook offers is likely to be slightly less than the original risk amount.
 For this reason, cashing out before a wager begins isn’t advisable unless you feel you made a huge mistake and need to recoup the initial funds.